LaputanMachines/MicrosoftRants/README.md

 1. You cannot add groups directly to an APIM product.
     - You have to add a group to your API first and then switch back to the Products page.
 Why it can't just let you search for groups from within the Products page is beyond me.

+### Azure Vault

+1. Access Policies list takes forever to load because Azure fetches the names of each principal ID in real-time.
+    - Every time you want to add/remove/update an access policy, you have to wait an extra minute for all the names to load in.
+The physical list itself moved around as this happens to it's not like you can make changes while it's doing this.

 ## VSCode with PowerShell

 ### Azure PowerShell Function Development